Skip to content

 • Crypto Asset Recovery (cryptoassetrecovery.com): specialises in password recovery across Bitcoin Core, Blockchain.com, and Electrum formats

-Vet each operator independently before engaging.
-The space contains more scammers than legitimate firms.
-Specific due-diligence checks before any engagement:
+Vet each operator independently before you engage.
+The space holds more scammers than legitimate firms.
+Run these due-diligence checks before any engagement:

-1. The service must operate on your hardware or provide a signed binary you run locally on an air-gapped machine.
-It does not take your seed phrase.
+1. The service operates on your hardware or provides a signed binary you run locally on an air-gapped machine.
+It never takes your seed phrase.

 2. The fee structure is a percentage on recovered funds, not an upfront retainer.